 Goal is executed just before entering the top level.
-Default is a predicate which prints the welcome message.
-The welcome message can be suppressed with --quiet, but also with -g true. goal can be a complex term.
+This option may appear multiple times.
+See section 2.3 for details.
+If no initialization goal is present the system calls version/0 to print the welcome message.
+The welcome message can be suppressed with -quiet, but also with -g true. goal can be a complex term.
 In this case quotes are normally needed to protect it from being expanded by the shell.
-A safe way to run a goal non-interactively is here:
+A safe way to run a goal non-interactively is below.
+If go/0/succeeds-g halt causes the process to stop with exit code 0.
+If it fails, the exit code is 1 and it it raises an exception the exit code is 2.

 '''

-% swipl <options> -g go, halt -t 'halt(1)'
+% swipl <options> -g go -g halt

 '''